Clicks: The total volume of ad clicks generated (e.g., 1.7K Clicks).

 Tip: If "Total Clicks" is significantly higher than "Unique IPs," it may indicate that a single user (or bot) is spamming a specific button on your site.

 Browser Usage chart showing the distribution of browsers (Chrome, Safari, Firefox, etc.).
-Sudden spikes in unusual or outdated browsers can indicate non-human traffic.
+Sudden spikes in unusual or outdated browsers are key indicators for our Bot Traffic Detection system, helping to flag non-human activity before it drains your budget

-Fraud by Device: Progress bars comparing clean versus fraudulent traffic across Desktop, Mobile, and Tablet.
+Fraud by Device bars compare clean versus fraudulent traffic across Desktop, Mobile, and Tablet.
 Use this to identify if a specific device type is generating disproportionate fraud.

 AdsCount (Total Ad Clicks): All raw clicks before filtering.